DeclarativeHub/Bond/Documentation/Migration.md

 Bond 7 is all about observable collections!
 They are now much more powerful, it is easy to customize binders and create your own variants of observable collections.
 Anything that conforms to `Swift.Collection` can now be made observable.
 Bond now also supports observable trees!
 Check out [observable collections documentation](ObservableCollections.md) and new playgrounds in the project workspace.

 Bond 7 updates only observable collections APIs.
 All other APIs remain unchanged.
-APIs for use cases like creating, mutating and binding collections remain mostly unchanged, however there are breaking changes in the collection views binders and the observable collection event type.
-Make sure to check out playgrounds in the project workspace to learn about new stuff.
+APIs for use cases like creating, mutating and binding collections remain mostly unchanged, however there are breaking changes in the collection/table view binders and the observable collection event type.
+Make sure to check out playgrounds in the project workspace to learn about the new stuff.

 ### Observable Collections